cric96/experiments-ac-with-learning/README.md

 3. a boolean value that tells if a node is a source or not.

 In each simulation (program [HopCountOracle](src/main/scala/it/unibo/simulations/HopCountOracle.scala) configuration [simulation.yml](src/main/yaml/simulation.yml)), there are 150 nodes displaced randomly in a square large 500x500.
+At the begging, one done is marked as source

 The training function has the shape of:

 *(min neighbour, source) => output*

 In total, I have gathered 900 samples.
-#### Traning configuration
+#### Training configuration
 I have tried to train:
 - linear regressor;
 - gradient regressor;